veldrane/linux-syscall-analyzer/README.md

 * Quick summary

-	Toolset for the syscall analysis of the linus binary.
-Tool tries parsing strace logs, store them in elasticsearch db and open them for further analysis.
+	Toolset for the syscall analysis of the linux binary, it tries parsing strace logs, store them in elasticsearch db and open them for further analysis.
 Some kibana dashboards are attached as well.
-The main tool elkpump.py writen python.
-Main goal is the aggregation some syscalls (at the momemnt related to fd) via unique id to groups and open them for analysis based on their lifecycle, transfered data, etc. Elkmpump tracks the filedescriptor from the beginning, knows not only open syscall but dup, dup2, duplication via fcntl, via clone syscall etc, only creation via messages is not supported yet.
+The main tool elkpump.py is writen in python.
+Main goal is the aggregation of some syscalls (at the momemnt related to fd) via unique id to groups and open them for analysis based on their lifecycle, transfered data, etc. Elkmpump tracks the filedescriptor from the beginning to the end, knows not only open syscall but dup, dup2, duplication via fcntl, via clone syscall etc. Only creation via messages is not supported yet.
 When a fd is born, sessionid is assigned and all related syscalls are marked with the same id.
 If the fd is inherit via clone syscall, new sessionid is created.
 At the moment no collision detection is implemented against the sessionid :).
 Elkpump support also internal processing of some syscalls, their diferent behaviour in some cases (for example